 - In a small saucepan, add water, honey, and blackberries.
 Bring to a simmer, stirring frequently until honey has dissolved into water.
 Once blackberries start to break apart when gently pressed with a spoon, remove from heat.
 Allow to cool completely.

-- Once cool, transfer to an airtight jar or container.
-Store in the refrigerator
+- Once cool, strain with a fine mesh sieve and transfer to a sterilized airtight jar or container.
+Store in the refrigerator.

 Blackberry Ginger Collins

-- Place ice, gin, lemon juice, and blackberry simple syrup into a shaker.
+- Place ice, gin, lemon juice, and simple syrup into a shaker.
 Shake well.
-Strain and pour into an ice-filled glass.
+Strain and pour into an ice-filled Collins or rocks glass.
 Top with ginger beer.
-Garnish with fresh blackberries if desired.
+Garnish with fresh blackberries and a lemon wheel.

 KathleenF